 Ongoing paratheatre practice can open a door to direct experience of the Infinite.
 We stand awestruck and astonished in a trance of enthralling enchantment.
-However, this magic spell can also seduce us into making ritual time more meaningful than our mundane existence, especially when it feels that way.
-Though these inspired trance states can feel more truthful and significant, after the ritual is over everyone still returns to their daily lives and responsibilities.
+However, this magic spell can also seduce us into making ritual time more meaningful than our daily mundane existence.
+Though these inspired trance states can feel more truthful and significant, after the ritual is over everyone still returns to their everyday lives and responsibilities.
 And, then what ?

-Perhaps the most challenging aspect of paratheatre work rests with how it can be applied and integrated into daily life experiences.
+Perhaps the most challenging aspect of paratheatre work rests with its integration into daily life experiences.
 Insights, realizations, and epiphanies erupting in paratheatrical processes can disappear if they do not find a life beyond the workspace.
-Without the integration of "Lab" insights into daily life, these rarified experiences can dissipate like fading photographs.
-For paratheatre work to have lasting value, we must find ways to build and maintain a bridge between worlds -- between the internal and external, the infinite and finite, landscapes of our existence.
+Without the integration and application of "Lab" insights into daily life, these rarified experiences tend to dissipate like fading photographs.
+For paratheatre work to have lasting value, we must find ways to build and maintain a bridge between worlds -- between the internal landscape and external world, the infinite and finite, dimensions of existence.
 How to arouse ecstatic moments amidst daily toil and drudgery?
 Where to find No-Form when snagged into someone else's soap opera melodramatics ?
-When and how to engage verticality in a crazy mixed up world ?
+When and how to engage verticality when facing the insanity of corrupt politics?
 Questions worth asking...

-We humans have always, will always, seek out and invent new ways to alleviate boredom, get high and/or attempt to escape the banality of mundane life.
+We humans have always, will always, seek out and invent new ways to alleviate boredom, get high and/or attempt escape of the banality of mundane life.
 How to escape?
 Many escape attempts lead to dispersion and self-destruction, where no true escape happens at all.
-If this need for escape really is integral to humanity, how can we do it ?
-How can we truly escape?
+If this need for escape really is integral to humanity, how can we actually escape ?
 Escapism itself is not the problem.
 The problem is this naive assumption that we can escape from reality.
 Nobody escapes reality.

-To truly escape, we need only to shift the context of escape -- from trying to escape from reality to escaping into reality -- escaping through the very heart of the human condition.
-By choosing to escape into the existing conditions of our lives, rather than away from them, we can tap the pulse of mystery at the very heart of existence itself.
-However, it takes a particular kind of power to do this, a power to maintain a kind of bridge between our inner and outer worlds.
-This kind of power does not originate in our personal will but from surrender to sources greater than ego.
-I call this the power of dreaming.
+To truly escape, we need only to shift the context of escape -- from trying to escape from reality towards escaping into reality -- escaping through the very heart of the human condition.
+By choosing to escape into the existing conditions of our lives, rather than away from them, we can tap the pulse of mystery beating through the very heart of existence itself.
+However, it takes a particular kind of power to do this, a power to maintain this bridge between worlds.
+This kind of power does not originate in any Nietzschean personal wil to power.
 It is not the power of personal will but the power of dreaming.

-Building a bridge between worlds can be achieved after exposing where and how the power of dreaming is being drained.
-Many habits of power loss are unconscious and/or stem from impersonal cultural origins.
+Building a bridge between worlds requires knowledge of where and how the power of dreaming is being drained.
+Many habits of power loss remain unconscious and/or stem from impersonal cultural origins.
 When we wake up to how we are losing power, we are faced with the choice to minimize and eliminate the drainage points in our lives or keep suffering power loss.
 What drains our power?
-Many habits of power loss are self-imposed and can be self-eliminated.
+Those habits of power loss that are self-imposed can be self-eliminated.
 Other sources of power loss are imposed on us by others and by the impersonal dominator culture at large.
-Once our power drains are exposed and removed, the power of dreaming returns on its own volition.
+Once our power drains are exposed and released, the power of dreaming returns on its own volition.
 Nothing else has to be done.
-Remove the drains and the dreaming power returns by itself; rememeber, this power is not of our will.
-Restoring the dreaming power helps sustain the bridge between worlds and expresses an ongoing ritual of Self-initiation.
+Remove the drains and the dreaming power returns of itself; remember, this power is not of our personal will.
+Restoring the dreaming power helps to sustain the bridge between worlds and expresses an ongoing ritual of Self-initiation.